benmiller314/text-demo/README.md

 Git pays attention to _changes in files_ saved within the repo.
 You can make any changes you'd like, and when you've reached a stopping point, you can **commit** those changes to the repo's history.
 Once you've done that, you can later travel back to any of those moments in the past.
 If the file type is simple enough (text or image), you can even see the before-and-after, which git calls **diffs**.

-Each diff has a machine-meaningful **hash** associated with it – a long string of letters and numbers, derived from the contents of the files, so each one is essentially unique.
+Each commit has a machine-meaningful **hash** associated with it – a long string of letters and numbers, derived from the contents of the files, so each one is essentially unique.
 But these hashes not very meaningful to humans!
 So every time you commit, you'll write a short **commit message** summarizing what's changed in that commit – or, perhaps, a reminder of what you want to do next.

 It's a good practice to _make these commit messages meaningful_: "draft 12" isn't much more informative than "h6287c", though I suppose both are better than the default: "file changed."
 We can improve on that, I hope!

-## Let's try it on the web first (steps 2, 3)
+## Let's try it on the web first

-The links and such you can add to a README file include links to other files in the repository.
-Here comes one now: let's read and then edit [this-is-just-to-say.txt](this-is-just-to-say.txt).
+The markdown syntax also lets you include links, including links to files in the repository.
+Here comes one now: let's read and  edit [this-is-just-to-say.txt](this-is-just-to-say.txt).

-## Then let's open the repo locally, using  GitHub Desktop (step 4)
+## Then let's open the repo locally, using  GitHub Desktop

 To work directly on the GitHub website, you don't need anything but a web browser.
 But most of the time, you're going to want to work on your own device with a *local copy* of your project.
 Not only does this allow you to use software beyond simple text files, if the project calls for it; it also gives you a chance to assess and revise in your own space, before pushing something out into the world.